MattithyahuData/MattithyahuData.github.io/_posts/2022-01-19-Sentiment-Analysis.markdown

 <a name="ModelEval"></a>

 ## [Model Evaluation](Code/P12_Code.ipynb)
-*   I evaluated the model as always... by using it. test! <br>
+*   I evaluated the model as always... by using it. <br>

 ```python
 # Model testing